 Citizen service number (BSN) in the Netherlands

-In the Netherlands, anyone who registers with the municipality they live in automatically receives a citizen service number (burgerservicenummer, BSN).
-The BSN is a unique personal number you use to identify yourself to government agencies.
+In the Netherlands, anyone who registers as a resident in the Personal Records Database (Basisregistratie personen, BRP) automatically receives a citizen service number (burgerservicenummer, BSN).
+This is a unique personal number, which you use to identify yourself to government agencies.

-As a non-governmental organisations you may only ask for and record someone’s BSN if you:
+As a non-governmental organisation, you may only ask for and record someone’s BSN in your administration if you:

-• are a recognized healthcare provider, to identify the care recipient
+• are a recognized healthcare provider, to identify a care recipient

 • are an educational institution